What to Expect, and What's Expected of You

 -We love the Foster Parent’s help in promoting their dog by sending photos, videos, and providing a description of their animal’s personality.

--We ask that Foster Parents talk with screened potential adopters and bring dogs to Meet & Greets when a serious prospective home is found.
+-We ask that Foster Parents talk with screened potential adopters and bring dogs to Meet & Greets when a serious potential home is found.

 -We welcome your opinion and insight on whether or not a potential adoptive home is the right fit.
 As the Foster Parent, you know the dog best.
 We work together on choosing the right home.

 -We have a wonderful group of 25 or so fosters and volunteers who keep in touch through a private facebook group as well as occasional meetups.
-If you're unable to foster but want to help Happy Tails at events or by transporting or have another talent to offer, we're definitely interested!
+If you're unable to foster but want to help Happy Tails at events or by transporting or have another talent to offer, we're definitely interested in having you!